networkinference/ARNI/ARNI_Python/README.md

 # ARNI -- Algorithm for Revealing Network Interactions
-Example codes in Matlab for simulating and reconstructing network dynamical systems.
+Example codes in Python for simulating and reconstructing network dynamical systems.

 ## 1 Codes for simulating and reconstructing networks